subor/sdk/docs/en/topics/bios.md

 1. Start flashing the BIOS by running `flash.nsh`
     - A progress bar should be displayed during the flashing process
 1. Wait around 1 minute for the flashing to complete
+1. Remove the USB stick and reboot machine

 ## Installing Ruyi OS